Working with ministerial offices

 Freedom of Information requests

-The department is subject to the Freedom of Information Act 1982(Opens in a new tab/window) (Cth), including the requirement to publish information as part of the Information Publication Scheme (IPS).
+We are subject to the Freedom of Information Act 1982 (Cth), including the requirement to publish information as part of the Information Publication Scheme (IPS).

 Further detail about the information which has been released in response to an FOI request is available on our Freedom of Information Disclosure Log.